sovereigndaddy/blog/_posts/2022-06-20-sparrow-wallet-bitbox02.markdown

 <br/>

 ## Receive Bitcoin
-In order to receive Bitcoin, click on the "Receive" tab.
+In order to receive bitcoin, click on the "Receive" tab.
 You'll immediately see that your address is already loaded up with the QR Code displaying.
-You can click on the "Get Next Address" button to get your another address of yours to have the Bitcoin sent to.
+You can click on the "Get Next Address" button to get your another address of yours to have the bitcoin sent to.

 ![Receive Bitcoin Screen](/img/SparrowWallet/receive-bitcoin.jpg)

-Once you have your Bitcoin address, use that address to send some Bitcoin to :)
+Once you have your Bitcoin address, use that address to send some bitcoin to :)

 <br/>
-After sending it to your Bitcoin address, you'll receive a notification the instant the transaction is detected.
+After sending it to your Bitcoin address, you'll receive a notification as soon as the transaction is detected.

 ![Receive Bitcoin Notification](/img/SparrowWallet/receive-bitcoin-notification.jpg)